posit-dev/with-connect/README.md

 Commands after `--` are executed with `CONNECT_API_KEY` and `CONNECT_SERVER` environment variables set.

-If you need to run a more complex command, like with multiple commands, or if you need to reference `CONNECT_API_KEY` and `CONNECT_SERVER` in the command, you can use `bash -c` and single quotes:
+**Important:** When using the CLI, if you need to run multiple commands or reference the `CONNECT_API_KEY` and `CONNECT_SERVER` environment variables, you must wrap your command in `bash -c` with single quotes:

 ```bash
 with-connect -- bash -c 'curl -f -H "Authorization: Key $CONNECT_API_KEY" $CONNECT_SERVER/__api__/v1/content'
 ```

+Without `bash -c`, the environment variables would be evaluated before `with-connect` defines them.

 ### Options